camoep1/ScriptForce/README.md

-ScriptForce | This instrument for bruteforce rcon password with ip and rcon port.
-Only for ethical purposes and responsibility are you
+ScriptForce | This instrument for bruteforce minecraft server Rcon (getting rcon-password) Only for ethical purposes and responsibility are you

 ## How to run this script and bruteforce?
 (Kali-Linux)